junxit/us-congress-bills-113/metadata.md

 - 2014-01-08 — Mr. Latta moved to suspend the rules and pass the bill.
 - 2014-01-08 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 405 - 0 (Roll no. 2). (text: CR H34)
 - 2014-01-08 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 405 - 0 (Roll no. 2).(text: CR H34)
+- 2014-01-09 — Received in the Senate and Read twice and referred to the Committee on Environment and Public Works.